Pokharel-7/Pokharel-7/README.md

 🎨 Passionate about UI/UX Design

-🌱 Currently learning React Native, Firebase, and Git
+🌱 Currently learning React Native, and Git and many more

 Welcome to my GitHub profile! 🚀